KontioJuho/matrinetR/README.md

 <!-- USAGE EXAMPLES -->
 ## Matrinet objects
 The MatrinetR library has two major objects: matridata and matrigraph.
-The matridata is a list consisting an object *group* for each sample group (e.g. by tumor).
-Then each group object, is consisting of three different preprocessed gene/protein dataframes:
+The matridata is a list consisting an object for each sample group (e.g. by tumor).
+Then each group object, is consisting of three different preprocessed gene/protein dataframes that are used in different ways in the network estimation process:

-Continuous:  log2-transformed gene/protein expression data
+- Continuous: Log2-transformed gene/protein expression data with n (sample size) rows and p (number of genes) columns.

-Discrete: Discretized gene/protein expression data (up/down regulation)
+- Discrete: Discretized gene/protein expression data (up/down regulation) with n rows and p columns.

-Profile: Frequency distributions of discretized gene/protein expression levels.
+- Profile: Frequency distributions of discretized gene/protein expression levels with 3 rows (low, medium, high) and p columns.

-These three different types of dataframes are used in different ways in the network estimation process.
 All of the preceding network data, e.g. known interactions and  gene-specific annotations are combined into a single matrigraph entity that will be updated based on network estimates' outcomes.

 ```r
 library(matrinetR)